lightningnetwork/lnd/docs/alloy-models/README.md

-Alloy is useful as when used during upfront software design (or even after the fact), one can create a formal model of a software system to gain better confidence re the _correctness_ of a system.
+Alloy is useful as when used during upfront software design (or even after the fact), one can create a formal model of a software system to gain better confidence in the _correctness_ of a system.
 The model can then be translated to code.
 Many times, writing the model (either before or after the code) can help one to better understand a given software system.
 Models can also be used to specify protocols in p2p systems such as Lightning (as it [supports temporal